 Khamis' destroyed land.

-The youth of Gaza may spend their lives trying to surmount the shitty hand they've been dealt, but the old seem a little too tired to keep up the struggle.
-Khamis Sukkar is a Palestinian and the vice president of the Palestine Liberation Organization, a political and paramilitary group acting as the official representative of the Palestinian people.
-He grew up in Gaza until he went to the UK to study.
-He now lives between London, Jordan, and Gaza—where most of his family are still situated.
+The youth of Gaza may spend their lives trying to surmount the shitty hand they've been dealt, but the old seem a little too tired to keep up with the struggle.
+Khamis Sukkar is Palestinian and once was the unofficial/acting vice president of the Palestine Liberation Organisation, a political and paramilitary group acting as the official representative of the Palestinian people.
+He grew up in Gaza until he came to London to study.
+He now lives between London, Jordan and Gaza – where most of his family are still situated.

-A few years ago, the Israeli Army wandered over and tore down the 400 olive trees that covered his 46,000 square feet of land.
-Each tree would produce a little over 5 gallons of olive oil, so you can imagine the devastation for Khamis and his family.
-Now, after re-planting them, he has to wait another decade for production to begin again.
+A few years ago, the Israeli Army wandered over and tore down the 400 olive trees that covered his 14,000 square metres of land.
+Each tree would produce about 20 litres of olive oil, so as you can understand, their devastation was kind of a bummer for Khamis, who, after re-planting them, now has to wait another decade for production to begin again.

 I spoke to him about his burned trees and, y'know, a few of those other problems Palestinians might have with Israelis.